-It was a desire to establish a coffee-centric space on their own turf that was behind siblings Annie and Andreas Martinu’s decision to open Reverence Specialty Coffee & Tea in Ascot Vale – a suburb that is quickly becoming a jewel of the inner-west cafe scene.
+It was a desire to establish a coffee-centric space on their own turf that led siblings Annie and Andreas Martinu’s to open Reverence Specialty Coffee & Tea in Ascot Vale.
 But it’s the fact that the brother and sister are both experienced baristas and coffee roasters that has kept the cafe and roastery popular.

 The decor of the former solicitor's office is sparse – exposed light bulbs and little artwork – which can’t help but bring focus to the coffee, which includes a house blend and single origin for espresso as well as other varieties of beans for filter coffee and cold drip available.

-There is a smart, succinct breakfast and lunch menu, with a focus on fresh and seasonal.
-The Jams and relishes and sauces are all made in-house, and most importantly, the Ascot Vale local's are more than interested in Reverence's specialty coffee.
+There's a smart, succinct breakfast and lunch menu, with a focus on fresh and seasonal.
+The jams and relishes and sauces are all made in-house, and most importantly, the Ascot Vale locals are more than interested in Reverence's specialty coffee.